ckl1989/fs/README.md

 This is a POC of a file system App.

 Things demonstrated in the App:
--Ability to view nested organizational folders -Ability to create and name folders at any nesting level -Ability to choose a file from local storage and prepare it for upload to a server (you can see that file is added to the Ember Data Store) -Ability to choose individual files for download
+* Ability to view nested organizational folders
+* Ability to create and name folders at any nesting level
+* Ability to choose a file from local storage and prepare it for upload to a server (you can see that file is added to the Ember Data Store)
+* Ability to choose individual files for download
-  (you can see all file names selected for download in the console) -Ability to choose all files for download
+  (you can see all file names selected for download in the console)
+* Ability to choose all files for download
--Ability to choose folders for download
+* Ability to choose folders for download
--Ability for UI checkbox table to know when some children row have be selected, thus marking parent rows as indeterminate
+* Ability for UI checkbox table to know when some children row have be selected, thus marking parent rows as indeterminate

 # Some Interesting Bits